 This designation and the synonym Österreicher in Franken, which is still used today, the mention of the mother variety in Austria as early as 1349, and the origin of the father variety from Eastern Austria indicate with high probability that the Silvaner originated in Austria.
 This is also the assumption of an origin from Transylvania in today's Romania (from which the name should be derived) obsolete.
 In any case, the variety is one of the oldest European vines.
 In addition to the Green Silvaner, there are reddish to dark colored variants, the Red Silvaner and Blue Silvaner (Black Silvaner) and are genetically indistinguishable from the Green Silvaner.
 An alleged mutation is senator,

 From a probably natural crossing blue Zimmettraube x Silvaner is the variety Blue Portuguese emerged.
-The Silvaner was also an extremely popular crossing partner in many new breeds.
+The Silvaner was also an extremely popular crossing partner in many new varieties.
 That was among other things Bacchus.
 Breidecker.
 Bukettrebe. cantaro (1), Diana (1), Ehrenfelser.
 Forta.
 Freisamer.
 Gloria.
 Grando.
 Grisette.
 Hecker. chancellor.
 Kocsis Zsuzsa. fetească regală.
 Marie Steiner.
 Morio Muscat.
 Multaner.
 Noblessa.
 Nobling.
 Optima.
 Oraniensteiner.
 Osteiner.
 Primera.
 Rieslaner.
 Silcher and Sissi,

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)